 Your doctor will ask you questions about your symptoms and medical history and perform a physical exam.
 Dermatomyositis is an easier inflammatory muscle disease to diagnose because of the rash associated with it.

 Your doctor may also order:

 Corticosteroid medications, such as prednisone, are the preferred method of treatment in most cases.
 You can take them by mouth or apply them to your skin.
-Corticosteroids lower the response of your immune system, which reduces the amount of inflammation-causing antibodies.
+Corticosteroids lower the response of your immune system, which reduces the number of inflammation-causing antibodies.